-On March 23, 2010, President Obama signed the Affordable Care Act (ACA) into law, and California has prepared for its full implementation in 2014.
+On March 23, 2010, President Obama signed the Affordable Care Act (ACA) into law, and California fully implemented it in 2014.

 As always, my District Office is prepared to answer any questions you many have about what the Affordable Care Act means for you and your family.
 Please contact us at (510) 370-3322.

 Key Dates to Remember